offen/website/homepage/content/articles/0060-milestone-4.md

 ### Improved demo

-For self-hosted software like Offen, giving potential users an idea of what the software looks like without having to do a proper install.
+For self hosted software like Offen, giving potential users an idea of what the software looks like without having to do a proper install.
 Many softwares do this by sharing the credentials for a demo account on their website, but in the case of Offen we do not want to do this as it would expose the usage data of our real world users - which is what we are trying to protect with Offen.

 This is why we built a downloadable demo of Offen that you can run on your local machine.
 This demo exists for a while now, but with Milestone 4 we made major improvements to this feature: